kchavez05/boulder-co-health/README.md

 ## Hypothesis

-    - Can we predict the star rating of a restaurant based on their health inspection scores?
+    - There is a correlation between health inspection scores and Google ratings
-    - Is there a particular category of health violations that cause lower ratings?
+    - Some violation categories will have higher impacts on Google ratings than others

 ## Project Steps: